envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 We will start using the Let's Encrypt staging environment, to spare their production environment.
 Our Gateway already contains an HTTP listener, so we will use that for the HTTP-01 challenges.

-In the case of ACME, the plugin is a cluster-wide issuer type, so we have to use ClusterIssuer:

 ```console
 $ CERT_MANAGER_CONTACT_EMAIL=$(git config user.email)  # Or whatever...
 $ kubectl apply -f - <<EOF